xcp-ng/xcp-ng-org/docs/vms/vms.md

 ##### Prerequisite: Disable "Manage Citrix PV drivers via Windows Update"
 The first step before installing XCP-ng's Windows PV Drivers — before the VM creation and first start — is to make sure that Windows Update is not going to install Citrix tools automatically at first boot.
-This behaviour is governed by the "Manage Citrix PV drivers via Windows Update" parameter in a VM's advanced view.
-It must be off, or installation of the XCP-ng Windows PV Drivers will be blocked.
+This behaviour is governed by the **Manage Citrix PV drivers via Windows Update** parameter in a VM's Advanced view.
+Make sure it is off, or installation of the XCP-ng Windows PV Drivers will be blocked.

 Before creating the VM:
 * Make sure you are not creating it from a custom template than has the "Manage Citrix PV drivers via Windows Update" option enabled.